 Was the course not for you?
 Was it too much pressure?
 Did it prove to be useless in terms of launching a career?
 Bad luck.
 Other than in rare exceptions (keep reading…) you are stuck with the debt.

 Q. Can I withdraw from a course after a census date under compassionate grounds?

-A. Yes.
+Yes.
 If you have “special circumstances” then you can get out of your HELP debt.
-You don’t do this via the ATO or through your tax return, though, you need to contact the Uni but you generally have to do so within 12 months.
+You don’t do this via the ATO or through your tax return, though, you need to contact the university.
+However, you generally have to do so within 12 months.

-Being very cynical by nature, I would expect that if your debt is waived then the Uni has to reimburse the government, and therefore they won’t make the process easy.
+Being very cynical by nature, I would expect that if your debt is waived then the university has to reimburse the government and therefore they won’t make the process easy.

-I call this a “not your fault, but it is your problem” scenario, which happens a lot in life.
+You are liable.
+I call this a “not your fault but it is your problem” scenario which happens a lot in life.

 Q. I enrolled in a course with a VET FEE-HELP provider who turned out to be dodgy.
 The course was worthless and I never got any recognition for the subjects I did.
 I found out later that I had a HECS debt because of this course and that I will owe tax when I lodge my tax return.
 How do I fix this?

 Q. I found out I have a HECS debt but I never enrolled in a course.
 I think I have been scammed.